CCNU-CSIT883-Group2/Documents/src/main.typ

 === Questions Management

 The software will offer centralized management of all questions.
 Users can categorize, store, and retrieve questions efficiently.
 This feature helps both students and teachers organize their study or teaching materials, reducing the manual effort required to manage generated content.

+=== Account System

+The application will feature a robust account management system for both students and teachers.
+Users will be able to create personal accounts with role-based access (student or teacher).
+The account system will offer:

+==== Profile Management

+Users can update personal details, set preferences for notifications, and manage their security settings (e.g., password updates).

+==== Progress Tracking

+For students, the account system will store their quiz history, performance data, and track their overall progress across sessions.

+==== User Authentication

+Secure login methods will be in place, such as email/password combinations or OAuth integrations, ensuring privacy and protection of personal data.

 == Student Side